 You should be aware of: Although the bokeh is good in most situations, it is not as spectacularly smooth as the bokeh of the Tokina 2.5/90 or the Samyang 1.4/85.

 It shows a little less optical errors than many fast legacy lenses, has very smooth bokeh and it is even cheaper brand new.
 Wide open great for shooting portraits under available light.

-You should be aware of: Never gets as sharp as other 85’s, build quality, straight aperture blades.
+You should be aware of: Never gets as sharp as other 85’s, build quality isn’t very good.

 My favorite among the Jupiter lenses: because of the Sonnar design very soft bokeh, 15 rounded aperture blades for round circles of light even on stopping down, very cheap/light/small.

 You should be aware of: flare resistance, no click stops, gets never as sharp as more modern lenses in the corners

 One of the sharpest lenses Phillip has ever tested.
 It also has very smooth bokeh (often referred to as “Bokina”), is pleasant to handle and can be used for a wide range of applications.
 One of Phillip’s favorites.

 You should be aware of: The coatings aren’t very effective, especially with larger bright areas there is significant veiling flare.